gmarokov/worldwildweb-dev-blogs/blog-posts/node-api-template/node-api-template.md

 ## Data

 - MongoDB with Mongoose
-- Docker for MongoDB service instead of installing it
+- Docker for MongoDB service

 ## Tests

-- Jest for being the de-facto in Node testing
+- Jest for being the de facto in Node testing
 - In memory Mongod server for easily mock the DB
 - Coverall for coverage collector after Jest report is generated